danielb0/UCSD-Pascal/MultiComp/CORE_TERMINAL_FAULTS.md

 - VT52/H19/Z19 is among the best-supported terminal types in CP/M software, so the benefit extends well beyond UCSD

-The sensible order is now clear:
+The sensible order was:

-1. Confirm the built core matches this source.
+1. ~~Confirm the built core matches this source.~~ Done.
-2. Apply the three lines.
+2. ~~Apply the three lines.~~ Done.
-3. Re-measure.
-Specifically: does `+1 +1 −1 +3` survive, and can the shim shed
+3. ~~Re-measure.~~ Done — the screen test program passes; `+1 +1 −1 +3` did
-   its cursor-tracking workaround?
+   not survive.
 4. Decide on VT52 with that evidence in hand.

-Step 2 is an afternoon.
-Step 4 was always going to be a project.
+Step 2 was an afternoon, as expected.
+Step 4: with the terminal now passing the p-System's own verification program, there is no outstanding defect left to justify it.
+It remains worth doing eventually for the reasons above — the stock `SYSTEM.PASCAL`, the shim simplification, the benefit to other CP/M software — but as an improvement, not a fix.